Tyler-Hilbert/GPU-Metal-DistanceCalc/README.md

 # What the 2 GPU kernels do
-1) parse_convert_to_cartesian -- parses equatorial coordinate data out of string (parsed from wikipedia using getdata.py) and converts it to equatorial coordinates in radians.
+1) parse_convert_to_cartesian -- parses equatorial coordinate data out of string (scraped from wikipedia using getdata.py) and converts it to equatorial coordinates in radians.
 Then converts from equatorial to cartesian coordinate system.
 2) calculate_distances -- calculates the distance in the cartesian coordinate system.

 # Install